Joseph Szigeti: Early life and education

 Szigeti was born Joseph "Jóska" Singer to a Jewish family in Budapest, Austria-Hungary.
 His mother died when he was three years old, and soon thereafter the boy was sent to live with his grandparents in the little Carpathian town of Máramaros-Sziget (hence the name Szigeti).
 He grew up surrounded by music, as the town band was composed almost entirely of his uncles.
 After a few informal lessons on the cimbalom from his aunt, he received his first lessons on the violin from his Uncle Bernat at the age of six.

 Szigeti quickly showed a talent for the violin.
 Several years later, his father took him to Budapest to receive proper training at the conservatory.
 After a brief stint with an inadequate teacher, Szigeti auditioned at the Franz Liszt Academy of Music and was admitted directly into the class of Jenő Hubay, without the usual delays and formalities.

 Hubay, who had been a student of Joseph Joachim in Berlin, had by that time established himself as one of the preeminent teachers in Europe and a fountainhead of the Hungarian violin tradition.
 Szigeti joined such violinists as Franz von Vecsey, Emil Telmányi, Jelly d'Arányi and Stefi Geyer in Hubay's studio.

 Career

 Child prodigy

-In those days, Europe produced a great many child prodigies, inspired by the phenomenal success of the young Czech virtuoso Jan Kubelík and formed by rigorous teaching and enthusiastic parents.
-The Hubay studio was no exception; Szigeti and his fellow wunderkinder performed extensively in special recitals and salon concerts during their study at the Liszt Academy.
+During this period, Europe saw a notable number of child prodigies, influenced in part by the success of the Czech violinist Jan Kubelík and supported by rigorous instruction and active parental involvement.
+The studio of Jenő Hubay was no exception; Joseph Szigeti and other students gave frequent performances in recitals and salon concerts while studying at the Liszt Academy of Music.

 He went to study at the Conservatory in Budapest for 2 years before his debut.

 In 1905, at the age of thirteen, Szigeti made his Berlin debut playing Bach's Chaconne in D minor, Ernst's Concerto in F-sharp minor, and Paganini's Witches Dance.
 Despite the formidable program, the event received mention only by a photograph in the Sunday supplement of the Berliner Tageblatt captioned: "A Musical Prodigy: Josef Szigeti".